ARTICLE I – NAME

 SECTION I – Regular Membership

-SECTION II – Honorary Membership
+SECTION II – Associate Membership

-SECTION III – Associate Membership
+SECTION III – Honorary Membership

 SECTION IV – Corporate Membership

-Corporate Members do not have voting privileges.
+c. do not have voting privileges;

 SECTION V – Obligation of Membership